Editorial Styling and Creative Direction

-- You will leave the course with 3 copies of the printed 'zine and digital copies of all of the imagery you created on the course.
+- You will leave the course with an individual digital portfolio of work, and hi res files of all the imagery created on the course.

-There is some overlap of course material on both John William’s Fashion Media Styling: Editorial course and this course.
+There is some overlap of course material on John William’s The Complete Stylist, Fashion Media Styling: Editorial and this course.
 It is recommended that you only take one of these courses.